CZ-NIC/fred-docs/Features/Main.rst

-Determine if the system can satisfy your needs, compare with other products, find advanced or not-so-obvious usage, have checklist for verification, (be aware of the logic beyond the features).
+Determine if the system can satisfy your needs, compare with other products, find advanced or not-so-obvious usage, have checklist for verification, (be aware of the logic behind the features).

 .. struct-end

 .. rubric:: Terms & definitions